digitalocean/sample-nodejs/README.md

 }
 ```

-Save your changes locally, make sure you're in the top level directory of your app (e.g. nodejs-demo) and run:
+Save your changes locally, make sure you're in the top level directory of your app (e.g. sample-nodejs) and run:

 	sail push